acallegaro-alt/acallegaro-alt.github.io/about.md

 [Andrea Callegaro](https://www.researchgate.net/profile/Andrea-Callegaro)

 #### Details
 - Format: Invitation-only, non–peer-reviewed essays.
-One article published quarterly on the magazine website.
-- Editorial process: The Board defines each issue’s topic and commissions the author; unsolicited submissions are not accepted.
+- Editorial process: The Board defines each issue’s topic and commissions the authors; unsolicited submissions are not accepted.
 - Current status: We are contacting potential members of the Editorial Board.
-- Proposed inaugural piece (subject to Board approval): an essay on Bruno de Finetti and how his philosophical work shaped subjective probability, transforming statistical thought.
+- Proposed inaugural piece (subject to Board approval): an essay on Bruno de Finetti and how his philosophical work (L'invenzione della verita') shaped subjective probability, transforming statistical thought.